Asthag29/Fourier_Series/README.md

 ![shinchan demo](Shinchan_fourier.gif)

-I have been pretty obsessed with Fourier transformations lately, and I have always wanted to create one of those cool websites where you can literally draw anything with epicyles.
-The only thing I felt was missing is that I had to either draw manually or use an SVG file format, neither of which could draw me a shinchan.
+I have been pretty obsessed with Fourier transformations lately and have always enjoyed playing around with those cool websites where you can literally draw anything with epicycles.
+The only thing,I felt was missing was that I had to either draw things manually or use an SVG file format, neither of which was giving me good enough results.

 So, I tried creating my own epicycles directly from an image (why not, I am cool, right?).
 Even though this is quite different from what I initially imagined ,which was to draw human sketches(soon realised why it was a bad idea 🙂) ,it actually works on cartoons to some extent.
 I made the mistake of trying it on myself, and it made me look like some bald old creature ,which I am definitely not!
 But this is still an ongoing project, and I haven’t given up yet.